-- I am happy that I have colleagues like John that is totally different from me.
+- I am happy that I have colleagues like John that are different from me.
 It just helps me appreciate the rest of my colleagues even more!

-- I am glad that someone at the office get good jobs.
+- I am glad that someone at the office gets good jobs.
 I am going to do my best to get those jobs myself!

 In the beginning, it might seem a bit artificial, but things will change… Give it a try, it’s worth it!
 And who knows?
 Maybe John will change based on your new attitude towards him!